Mission 01 · Stage 1

 • C. delay()

-Why: Correct — setup() runs one time at the start.
+Why: Right! setup() runs once at the very start.

 Code lab — try on your own